dimkasta/F3-UAM/README.md

 This is also the call that checks if the fluidmode is true to create the tables.

 ###User Signup
 * User clicks the Sign Up link.
-A Route is needed to display the form
+A Route shows the form
 * User fills in his info and submits.
-AJAX calls can be made to new Routes that validate that user name and email are not already used and are valid.
+AJAX calls can be made to validate that the user name and email are valid and not already in use.
 Email validation also checks for proper MX stuff.
 * The functions return a json object that includes detailed messages and errors

 ```PHP